quicwg/base-drafts/draft-ietf-quic-tls.md

 following registries:

 * QUIC Transport Parameter Registry - IANA is to register the three values found in {{errors}}.

 * TLS ExtensionsType Registry - IANA is to register the quic_transport_parameters extension found in {{quic_parameters}}.
 Assigning 26 to the extension would be greatly appreciated.
 The Recommended column is to be marked Yes.

-* TLS Exporter Label Registry - IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{0-rtt-secrets}} as well as "EXPORTER-QUIC client 1-RTT Secret" and
-"EXPORTER-QUIC server 1-RTT Secret" from {{1-rtt-secrets}}.
+* TLS Exporter Label Registry - IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{zero-rtt-secrets}} as well as "EXPORTER-QUIC client 1-RTT Secret" and "EXPORTER-QUIC server 1-RTT Secret" from {{one-rtt-secrets}}.
 The DTLS column is to be marked No.  The Recommended column is to be marked Yes.

 --- back